OfficialKingJulian/clog/README.md

 ## Usage

-`sblog add` takes you through the process of writing a post
+`./sb add` takes you through the process of writing a post

-`sblog post` allows you to select which draft post you want to post
+`./sb post` allows you to select which draft post you want to post

 ## Todo